Parameters of 220 million stars from Gaia BP/RP spectra: Conclusions

 These stellar parameter determinations are based on an empirical forward model of \Gaia XP spectra and infrared photometric bands $J$, $H$, $\mathrm{K_s}$ from 2MASS and $W1$, $W2$ from unWISE.
 This model maps stellar atmospheric parameters ($\teff$, $\feh$, $\logg$), extinction ($E$) and parallax ($\varpi$) to predicted XP spectra and infrared photometry.
 The model is trained using the subset of the XP sources which have higher-resolution spectroscopy from LAMOST, and which thus have well determined atmospheric parameters.
 We additionally use extinctions from Bayestar19 and parallaxes from GDR3.
 The matched XP--LAMOST data is separated into training (80\%) and validation (20\%) sets.
 We then simultaneously learn a stellar model and refine the parameters of the stars in the training set.
 Our model generally recovers the flux of the stars in the validation set within $3\sigma$ in the regions of the parameter space where we have good data coverage.
 We implement our stellar model in an auto-differentiable framework, TensorFlow~2, which allows us to efficiently infer parameters of observed stars and propagate observational uncertainties into uncertainties in stellar parameters.

 We apply this model to all 220 million published GDR3 XP spectra, 99\% of which do not have corresponding LAMOST spectra.
 When inferring the stellar parameters of all 220 million stars, we impose a weak prior on the stellar atmospheric parameters, based on the distribution of parameters in our training data.
 This is intended to prevent the optimizer from reaching regions of parameter space not covered by the training set.
 As our model is auto-differentiable, we determine the stellar parameters using simple gradient descent methods, and estimate the corresponding uncertainties using Fisher information matrices.

-Our entire catalog of stellar parameters, along with our trained stellar model, are available at \url{https://doi.org/10.5281/zenodo.7692680}.
+Our entire catalog of stellar parameters, along with our trained stellar model and dust extinction curve, are available for download at \url{https://doi.org/10.5281/zenodo.7692680}, and can also be queried using ADQL/TAP from the German Astrophysical Virtual Observatory (GAVO; for details, see { \url{https://dc.zah.uni-heidelberg.de/tableinfo/xpparams.main}}).
+In order to obtain reliable stellar parameter estimates, we strongly urge users to apply our ``basic reliability'' cut: $\mathtt{quality\_flags} < 8$.
+We include additional ``confidence'' flags for each stellar atmospheric parameter, which provide even stricter cuts on the quality of our parameter inferences.

 Alongside the stellar atmospheric parameters, we obtain a large catalog of precisely determined stellar distances and extinctions, which will be the foundation of a next-generation 3D dust map in the Milky Way.
 We additionally find evidence that the \Gaia XP spectra contain information on variation in the dust extinction curve.
 We therefore expect ``the next generation'' of dust maps to benefit now only from the increased precision allowed by \Gaia XP spectra, but also to include variation of the extinction curve.
 We leave this avenue of investigation to follow-up work.